-The content of this website has been designed and developed to reach AA standard of WCAG1.0 wherever possible.
+The content of this website has been designed and developed to reach AA standard of WCAG2.0 wherever possible.
+This makes the content readable through standard browsers, and works with assistive technologies, such as screen readers.

-For information on how to set up your computer to suit your accessibility needs, we recommend the BBC's accessibility guide (link at the end of this page).
+For information on how to set up your computer to suit your accessibility needs, we recommend the BBC's accessibility guide.

 Each page on this website provides information in summary format.
 Where further detail is required, this is provided as a download in PDF (printable document format) together with details of the file size and the download time.